PRIZEWORTHY

 Winners of The American Prize in Composition, 2012

-Complete listings of finalists & semi-finalists in The American Prize competitions may be found on our Please scroll down for winners and runners-up in earlier competitions.
+Complete listings of finalists & semi-finalists in The American Prize competitions may be found on our blog.
+Please scroll down for winners and runners-up in earlier competitions.

 Orchestra - Professional Division